-On April 18, 2007, the Board of Managers of OITRS, at the recommendation of the Board of Directors of the Company, approved the closure of the wholesale and conduit mortgage loan origination channels.
+On April 18, 2007, the Board of Managers of Mortco, at the recommendation of the Board of Directors of the Company, approved the closure of the wholesale and conduit mortgage loan origination channels.
 Both channels ceased accepting new applications for mortgage loans on April 20, 2007.
-On May 7, 2007, OITRS signed a binding agreement to sell its retail mortgage loan origination channel to a third party.
-OITRS has not operated in the mortgage loan origination business since the second quarter of 2007, and the results of the mortgage origination business are reported as discontinued operations.
+On May 7, 2007, Mortco signed a binding agreement, later amended, to sell its retail mortgage loan origination channel to a third party.
+The transaction closed on September 30, 2007 and Mortco has not operated a mortgage loan origination business since that date.
+Mortco has been reported since the second quarter of 2007 as a discontinued operation following applicable accounting standards.
+Through September 30, 2010, most of the remaining assets and liabilities were considered to be contingent and were held by Mortco pursuant to the terms of the disposal of the operations.
+The disposal of the retained interests asset has been delayed as a result of the lingering effects of the financial market crisis and a significant lack of investor interest in such securities, even though the Company has made efforts to market such securities to previously active market participants.
+Because Mortco continues to hold these net assets, and the Company has not been able to dispose of them, the remnants of the old mortgage banking business are no longer classified as discontinued operations effective October 1, 2010, and the related assets and liabilities previously classified as held for sale have been reclassified to held and used for all periods presented.